Have You Been Hurt by Dangerous Drugs or a Medical Device in Illinois?

-Damages You Can Recover in a Pharmaceutical Class Action Case
+Damages You Can Recover in Dangerous Drugs or Pharmaceutical Class Action Cases

 The financial compensation recovered in a pharmaceutical class action case will be distributed among the class of plaintiffs according to the injuries that they suffered.
 These damages may include compensation for past, current, and future…